shelbyhamp/SHELBYBRADY-SQA2025-AUBURN/REPO.md

 ---

+## Activities Completed

+- Added Git Hook to run Bandit and log issues to CSV on commit
+- Wrote a fuzzer (`fuzz.py`) to test 5 different Python methods
+- Added forensic logging to 5 key methods in the codebase
+- Built a GitHub Actions pipeline to run Bandit, the fuzzer, and generate test result logs

+---

 ## Lessons Learned

-- Learned how to automate security testing using Git Hooks and Bandit.
-- Gained experience with fuzz testing and randomized input generation using the `hypothesis` library.
-- Developed skills in software forensics and real-time logging to trace how inputs flow through an application.
-- Became more comfortable using GitHub Actions to automate testing and produce structured outputs.
-- Practiced clean collaborative workflows using Git and Python testing tools.
+- How to configure and use GitHub Actions for CI
+- How to use Bandit for static code security analysis
+- How to write basic fuzzers to discover bugs and edge cases
+- How logging can help trace bugs and secure forensic data

 ---